-Process Work guides our work and nourishes our dreams.
+We use Process Work to guide our work and help nourish our dreams.
 Process Work is a whole-system approach to human health and quality of life, relationships, teams and organizations.
 Process Work is a strengths-based approach for engaging with experience in real time – with a person reliant on support, leaders, managers, caregivers, specialists, teams and whole communities.
 The coach/facilitator follows thoughts, feelings, movements, sounds, intuitions, environment, smells, atmosphere, body experiences.
 These are all important for the full spectrum of information trying to emerge to become visible and animate shifts in mindsets and practice for better lives in kinder, more interesting and open minded world.

 The roots of Process Work are in science, psychology, sociology and timeless wisdom.
 Thank you to our teachers: Nature, the founders of Process Work Amy and Arnold Mindell, the co-founders of the global Deep Democracy Institute (DDI) Ellen and Max Schupbach, Julie Diamond founder of Diamond Leadership.
 Thank you to the many many people we work with and learn from around the world, who teach through diverse abilities and states of mind what it means to be human and build community.
 We bow to humanity’s wisdom teachers, ancient and contemporary.

 Following the joy principle means that following your unique path of inner happiness is more likely to be joyous, and less likely to hurt others.

 Joy is a basic life attitude of optimism and buoyancy.
 A basic belief that even amidst unfathomable difficulties, things will work out over time.
 Happiness is an attitude, a practical skill set, and a unique pattern that moves us as we zig zag through life.
 We have personal and collective choices in how to react.
 This attitude and skill set guides our understanding of happiness – in personal, professional and organisational learning and growth.